Retail Paint Vs Trade Paint – What is the Difference?

 - Durability – try to wipe a wall finished in Dulux matt and you will remove the paint.
 Trade paint will stand up to a light clean.
 This is due to the amount of polymer binders in each product.

-- Ease of use – Dulux matt remains porous, meaning moisture is drawn out of the first coat into the second and causes your brush or roller to drag.
+- Ease of use – Dulux matt remains porous, meaning moisture is drawn out of the second coat into the first and causes your brush or roller to drag.
 This is not only annoying, buy will restrict your capabilities when cutting a straight line.
-It will also cause brush and roller marks.

 - Overall finish – The Dulux retail matt emulsion drags and pulls meaning you get a lot more issues with roller marks and brush marks.
 The sheen level is slightly lower with the retail, however the overall finish is compromised.